 Change Lead division: You can also change the force lead division.
 This can only be done once in a scenario, to prevent misuse.
 It can be useful if playing on admiral's mode and you need to change direction of your whole force, or as the British, if your battle fleet is deployed in cruising formation and you want to deploy on the opposite column to the lead division.
-This order is likely to cause quite a lot of confusion in your fleet if it is used to reverse course of the battle line, and you will probably have to change lead division on most of your core divisions.
+This order is likely to cause quite a lot of confusion in your fleet if it is used to reverse course of the battle line.